rclone/rclone/MANUAL.md

 - `nchunks` - number of data chunks in file
 - `md5`     - MD5 hashsum of composite file (if present)
 - `sha1`    - SHA1 hashsum (if present)
+- `txn`     - identifies current version of the file

 There is no field for composite file name as it's simply equal to the name of meta object on the wrapped remote.
 Please refer to respective sections